 Print Only Line Number Not The Line

 By default the grep command will print the line number with the matched line and file name for recursive search.
 You may need to list or get the only line number of the matched lines.
-Some helpful command can be used to print only line numbers.
-In the following example we will use the
+Some helpful commands can be used to print only line numbers.
+In the following example, we will use the

 cut command by redirecting the grep output.

 $ grep -n -v "a" /etc/passwd | cut -d : -f 1 3 4 5 12 18 20 23 26 27 32 46 48